 .

-Collecting these artifacts gives a snapshot or a dump of all profiles in an instant in time.
+Collecting these artifacts gives a snapshot or a dump of all profiles at a specific instant in time.

 If you encounter an issue that requires more thorough inspection, you can seek assistance from the community on Discord or the mailing list.
 In this case, you will probably be asked to attach a profile to your request.
 This helps the developers to understand issues within the system.